AstridSlet/language_exam/assignment_5/README.md

 $ python -W ignore::DeprecationWarning LDA_model.py
 ```

 The script initially tries to find the optimal number of topics based on coherence score of the topics.
-The model therefore outputs to the output folder:
-1. A visualization the coherence scores when the model has different number of topics (out/topic_number_plot.jpg).
-2. A textfile with the coherence scores for the different number of topics (out/topic_number_coherence_val.txt).
+The model therefore outputs to the output folder: 1) A visualization the coherence scores when the model has different number of topics (out/topic_number_plot.jpg).
+2) A txt file with the coherence scores for the different number of topics (out/topic_number_coherence_val.txt).

 The script automatically chooses the number of topics which yields the highest coherence score and trains a model.
-This model training will produce:

-1. A plot of the prevalence of the different topics over time for the trained model (out/topics_over_time.jpg).
-2. A textfile (final_output.txt) with the number of topics, the coherence and perplexity scores of the model, and the features of the different topics.
+This model training will produce: 1) A plot of the prevalence of the different topics over time for the trained model (out/topics_over_time.jpg).
+2) A txt file (final_output.txt) with the number of topics, the coherence and perplexity scores of the model, and the features of the different topics.

 ## Discussion of results